-The official list of illnesses classified as ALD is reviewed annually by the government.
+There is an official list of illnesses classified as ALD, which is reviewed annually by the government.

 This prescribed list of illnesses for which the State accepts responsibility for all your costs contains 30 pathologies on it.
 They include cancer, diabetes (type 1 and 2), serious heart disorder, dementia, Parkinson's, grave neurological or muscular diseases, and chronic lung disease.

 In addition, there exists 'ALD 31' and 'ALD 32', which are illnesses not on the list but requiring extended care or particularly costly treatment.

-If your doctor considers that you have an affection de longue durée they will make application to the local health authority who will assess your case and make the ultimate decision as to whether or not you will be entitled to 100% medical cover for the illness.
+If your doctor considers that you have an affection de longue durée they will make application to the local health authority who will assess your case and make the decision as to whether or not you will be entitled to 100% medical cover for the illness.

 Whether or not such an application will be made will depend on the attitude of your doctor.
 Although doctors have been issued with guidance, some are inclined to make application whatever stage the illness has reached, whilst others take the view that until or unless it reaches an advanced stage an application is not deemed appropriate.

 The period for which you will to entitled to ALD status is not indefinite, but is renewal at intervals of 3 years up to 10 years, depending on your illness and the assessment made by your doctor, in collaboration with the local health authority.